 Method-of-production labelling on animal products helps consumers to make choices to support production processes that are more respectful of animal welfare.
 In turn, this can accelerate a transition to a more humane animal agriculture industry.

 The introduction of the egg labelling scheme in 2008 is a notable example of how this works in practice.
 Under the scheme, all imports of shell eggs must be labelled according to their method of production.
-The rules require country-of-origin labelling on imported eggs and further impose a ‘non-EC standards’ mark for imports where there is “no sufficient guarantee as to the equivalence of rules”.
+The rules require country-of-origin labelling on imported eggs and further impose a “non-EC standards” mark for imports where there is “no sufficient guarantee as to the equivalence of rules”.
 The number of egg-laying hens kept in alternative, non-cage systems steadily increased in the EU following the introduction of the scheme, indicating the positive impact of a higher level of transparency.

 On a national level, animal welfare labelling has considerably developed over the past decade in certain European countries.
 Denmark has implemented an animal welfare label, and work is in progress in Germany to create a governmental label for pigs.
 In France retailers such as Casino France, alongside Fondation Droit Animal, Éthique et Sciences and Compassion in World Farming France, have undertaken labelling initiatives on animal welfare.
 Several NGOs have developed their own schemes in the Netherlands, Germany, Denmark, the UK, Austria and Spain.

-Multifunctional labels, such as Label Rouge in France and the EU organic labelling scheme add to the complexity of the labelling landscape.
+Multifunctional labels, such as Label Rouge in France and the EU organic labelling scheme, add to the complexity of the labelling landscape.
 These do not focus solely on one type of information, and instead cover a variety of overlapping parameters.
 Though they aim to harmonise production, they also risk undermining the accuracy of the information.